Where to Eat in Baguio: 12 Best Restaurants, Famous Spots, Must-Try Food

 Photo by Chaya Baguio

 Another must-try when dining here is their different tempura offerings.
-To get a taste of their tempura menu, you can order their mixed tempura dish that already comes with prawns, squid, eggplants, okra, and sweet potatoes that are covered in breading and deep-fried to make them crispy yet tender in the inside.
+To get a taste of their tempura menu, you can order their mixed tempura dish that already comes with prawns, squid, eggplants, okra, and sweet potatoes that are covered in breading and deep-fried to make them crispy yet tender on the inside.

 7. Amare La Cucina Pizza